Commute Guides

 Popular transit benefit offerings include:

 • Providing a monthly transit pass to the employee’s choice of transit agency.
-This could be CTA, Pace, Metra, or Amtrak.
+This could be CTA, Pace, Metra, South Shore Line, or Amtrak.

-• Though Chicago is served by multiple transit agencies, the Ventra Card works flexibly across all of them.
-Employees can transfer their pre-tax transit funds to their Ventra Card and ride whatever system works for them, without admins having to wrangle individual agency rules.
+• Streamlined payment.
+Although Chicago is served by multiple transit agencies, the CTA and Pace accept the Ventra Card, a contactless fare card, that can be used to ride either of these services.
+Employees can transfer their pre-tax transit funds to their Ventra Card and ride these services without admins having to wrangle individual agency rules.
+Employees who use Metra can use the Ventra app to purchase their passes on their phone using pre-tax funds.

 Jawnt’s team of transit planners and benefit administrators are available to help you understand your options, requirements, and find a solution that will satisfy employers and employees alike.
 Drop us a line today to get started.